amd/HPCTrainingDock/rocm/sources/rocm-patches/README.md

   packaging-level rebuild (e.g. the upstream component itself is fine, but the ROCm `.deb` ships a broken or missing artefact).
   `rocprof-compute/` is the reference example.
+* **drop-in style** (`<component>-<symptom>/`): no patches and no build.
+  The bundle ships only an `install.sh` that lifts an already-fixed library out of an official post-fix ROCm tree and shadows the site install with it.
+Used when the upstream fix is small, confined to a single shared object, and already present in a build we can reach, so compiling anything locally would only add risk.
+  `rocprofiler-sdk-node-wedging-fix/` is the reference example.

 The mapping from ROCm release to which subdirectory of patches to apply lives in `rocm/scripts/rocm_patches.sh` (see the